FevGrave/EDF_6-1/README.md

 # What does this mod do to EDF 5 & 6

 The Porting (Python & Batch script) will take the audio packages from EDF 5 and place them into the spots where the [BlueAmulet's Mod Loader](https://github.com/BlueAmulet/EDF5ModLoader) can see the files that will allow EDF 6 to use the content.
-While this package adds the missions & Subtitles for each respective language,
+While this package adds the missions & Subtitles for each respective languages, We are remaking all the missions of edf 5 from scratch within the edf 6 engine

 ## Please Support the official developers of SANDLOT and D3 PUBLISHER INC.
 # EARTH DEFENSE FORCE is the registered trademark of SANDLOT and D3 PUBLISHER INC. This project is not affiliated with or endorsed by SANDLOT or D3 PUBLISHER INC.